- What is Minimalism?

 When talking about implementing minimal design in apps world, another element that designers and developers need to focus upon is the white space.
 Considered as the space between text lines, it gives a clear and clutterless impression to the app interface; making users feel positive about interacting with the page.

-Enhancement is yet another element that builds up minimalistic design in mobile app world.
+Enhancement is yet another mobile app UI design tool element that builds up minimalistic design in the mobile app world.
 That means, the way you bring more focus on a particular image or text while multiple being present on the page.

 Best Practices to Build Minimal Design for Your App Effortlessly